forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 Selected Statements:
 * Guterres:
-  * “The people of Ukraine and beyond need peace and they need peace now, ...
+  * '“The people of Ukraine and beyond need peace and they need peace now, ...
 Peace in line with the UN Charter (https://www.un.org/en/about-us/un-charter).
-Peace in line with international law.” (<https://www.un.org/sg/en/content/sg/statement/2022-08-24/secretary-generals-remarks-the-security-council-ukraine-delivered>).
+Peace in line with international law.” (<https://www.un.org/sg/en/content/sg/statement/2022-08-24/secretary-generals-remarks-the-security-council-ukraine-delivered>).'
-  * “The warning lights are flashing,” ...
+  * '“The warning lights are flashing,” ...
 “Any actions that might endanger the physical integrity, safety or security of the nuclear plant are simply unacceptable.
-Any further escalation of the situation could lead to self-destruction”.
+Any further escalation of the situation could lead to self-destruction”.'
-* DiCarlo stated the war is having another impact beyond the tragic human and material toll in Ukraine, and the consequences in other parts of the world.
+* 'DiCarlo stated the war is having another impact beyond the tragic human and material toll in Ukraine, and the consequences in other parts of the world.
 “In deepening global divisions and exacerbating mistrust in our institutions, the war is weakening the foundations of our international system," she said.
 “The consequences of a breakdown in how the world manages questions of peace and security are frightening to contemplate.
 This war is not only senseless, but exceedingly dangerous, and it touches all of us.
-It must end”.
+It must end”.'
-* Zelenskyy warned that “Russia has put the world on the brink of radiation catastrophe”, referring to the situation at the Zaporizhzhia Nuclear Power Plant.
+* 'Zelenskyy warned that “Russia has put the world on the brink of radiation catastrophe”, referring to the situation at the Zaporizhzhia Nuclear Power Plant.'
-* Nebenzya said while no one is arguing that it is ‘difficult” today for Ukrainians, “the responsibility for this lies with the Kyiv regime which came to power in 2014 as a result of an anti-constitutional coup carried out with the help of a number of Western states.”
+* 'Nebenzya said while no one is arguing that it is ‘difficult” today for Ukrainians, “the responsibility for this lies with the Kyiv regime which came to power in 2014 as a result of an anti-constitutional coup carried out with the help of a number of Western states.”'